 (Passes and tickets can be printed or on your device.)
 It is important for our advance planning that all participants have entry passes prior to the event.
-We are no longer able to accommodate additions and Maker Check-In.
-If any problem arises while obtaining your passes, and the issue has not been resolved in advance, come to the Maker Service Center at Gate 8.
+We are no longer able to accommodate additions and Maker Check In.

 EACH STANDARD EXHIBIT RECEIVES: